-There is an onsite café, where you can dine under the original verandah and enjoy the amazing blue skies Alice Springs is known for.
+There’s an onsite café where you can dine under the original veranda and enjoy the amazing blue skies Alice Springs is known for.
 Sit back and relax with a coffee, specially blended for the RFDS by a local coffee roaster.
 The Flying Doctor Coffee can be purchased from the onsite RFDS Doc Shop, so be sure to pick some up to take home with you while browsing through their other goodies.

 Get up close and personal with some of the Northern Territory’s favourite wildlife at the Reptile Centre, which is home to the largest reptile display in Central Australia.